Linear strands of edge ideals of multipartite uniform clutters: Applications in computation of Lyubeznik Numbers

 Finiteness of Bass numbers of local cohomology modules of $R$ in positive characteristic was shown by C.~Huneke and R.~Y.~Sharp \cite{Huneke-Sharp-01} and it was shown by G.~ Lyubeznik in zero characteristic \cite{Lyubeznik-01}.
 Now let $I$ be an ideal of $R$ and let $A=R/I$.
 The Bass numbers,

 are numerical invariants of $A$ and are called {\it Lyubeznik numbers}.
+The Lyubeznik numbers were first introduced and studied in \cite{Lyubeznik-01}.
 The Lyubeznik numbers enjoy the property that $\lambda_{p,i}(A) = 0$ for $p>i$ and $i>\dim A$.
 Therefore, one can represent them in the form of an upper triangular matrix

 called the {\it Lyubeznik Table}.
 It is well-known that $\lambda_{\dim A,\dim A}$ is always nonzero.
 We say that the Lyubeznik table is {\it trivial} if $\lambda_{\dim A,\dim A} =1$ and the rest of the entries of the table are zero.
-For an overview of Lyubeznik numbers and $\mu$-invariants we refer to \cite{AlvarezMontaner-01}.
-For a survey on Lyubeznik numbers and their generalizations see \cite{NunezBetancourt-Witt-Zhang-01},
+The theory works just as well for a local graded ring $(R,\mathfrak{m})$ (e.g. a polynomial ring) and a homogeneous ideal $I$.
+For a survey on Lyubeznik numbers and their generalizations see \cite{NunezBetancourt-Witt-Zhang-01}.
+The relation between linear strands and Lyubeznik numbers has been given in \cite{AlvarezMontaner-Vahidi-01, AlvarezMontaner-Yanagawa-01}.